sajan-gohil/leads-personified/README.md

 # Leads Personified

-A webapp for lead enrichment and ranking.
+A webapp for lead enrichment and ranking for B2B sales.
+Demo: `(https://leads-personified.onrender.com/)[https://leads-personified.onrender.com/]`

 ## Features
-- Upload/download Excel files
+- Upload/download Excel files with existing lead info.
-- Lead enrichment and ranking (OpenAI API)
+- Fetch information for each company from a website in 'Website' column, or use a search agent to find it.
-- Local SQLite database
+- Lead enrichment by adding *lead persona* and clustering leads.
-- All processing in backend
+- Ranking leads based on similarity with converted leads using text embeddings.

 ## Setup